publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch43/m__us_usc_t16_s2301.md

  __Codification__

     Section, [Pub.
 L. 95–344, title III, § 301][/us/pl/95/344/s301], Aug.
 15, 1978, [92 Stat.
 477][/us/stat/92/477], related to Congressional statement of findings and purpose.
 Subsec. (b), which related to purpose, was transferred and is set out as a note under [section 101521 of Title 54][/us/usc/t54/s101521], National Park Service and Related Programs.
-Subsec. (a), which related to findings, was omitted from the Code following the enactment of Title 54.
+Subsec. (a), which related to findings, was omitted from the Code following the enactment of Title 54 by [Pub.
+L. 113–287][/us/pl/113/287].

 ----------